 Advice for children

 This section is to help you understand where you can go for more information on how to be safe when playing rounders.
 If you are worried or have any questions about anything which might be making you feel uncomfortable contact someone using one of the options below.

 Club Welfare Officer

-If you are part of an affiliated team they will have a designated Club Welfare Officer (CWO).
+If you are part of a team they may have a designated Club Welfare Officer (CWO).
 The CWO will have a good knowledge of Rounders England’s guidance on safeguarding children in rounders.
 The CWO is there for all children involved in rounders and makes the needs of these a priority.
 If you have a concern about yourself or another child, how you are being treated by others or something that is making you unhappy your CWO is there for you.